GaelVaroquaux/website/content/programming/in_open_source_also_communication_is_hard.rst

 contribution before writing the code.

-Finally, contributors are seldom payed to work on the project, and there is no single line of command, making decisions and controlling incentives for all the people on the project.
-No one is responsible with things go astray, which means that the weight falls on the shoulder of the individuals.
+Finally, contributors are seldom payed to work on the project, and there is no single line of command that makes decisions and controls incentives for all the people on the project.
+No one is responsible when things go astray, which means that the weight falls on the shoulder of the individuals.